notrabs/RRCG/README.md

 ### Variable Helpers

 The `Variable`, `SyncedVariable` and `CloudVariable` classes help you to write type-safe code.
-Instance and Synced Variables are named automatically.
+Instance and Synced Variables are named automatically and uniquely.

 ```c#
 Variable<int> count = new Variable<int>();